Governors

 Andrew De Silva

-Andrew joined the governing body in 2022 and brings with him a wealth of experience in the fields of Education and Choral Music.
-As a singer, Andrew was most recently a Bass Lay Clerk in the Choir at Winchester Cathedral, and continues singing regularly both in cathedrals and as a soloist.
-Andrew’s educational roles span both the state and independent sectors, with headships in each.
+Andrew joined the governing body in 2022 and brings a wealth of experience in education and choral music.
+A professional singer, he was most recently a Bass Lay Clerk in the Choir at Winchester Cathedral and continues to sing regularly in cathedrals and as a soloist.

-Andrew was a Boarder and Chorister himself at Peterborough and was formerly Head of St Edmund’s Junior School, Canterbury, which at that time educated the Choristers of Canterbury Cathedral.
-With a wealth of experience gained in state and boarding schools, he has been Head of the Oratory Prep School since September 2022.
+Andrew has worked across both the state and independent sectors, holding headship roles in each.
+A former boarder and chorister at Peterborough Cathedral, he was previously Head of St Edmund’s Junior School, Canterbury, which at that time educated the choristers of Canterbury Cathedral.
+Since September 2022, he has been Head of The Oratory Prep School in Oxfordshire.

-Andrew specialises in Teaching and Learning, Curriculum Design and Assessment and has recently completed his MSc in Educational Leadership with a focus on School Improvement in both the State and Independent sectors.
+In addition to being a current chorister parent, Andrew specialises in teaching and learning, curriculum design and assessment.
+He has recently completed an MSc in Educational Leadership, with a focus on school improvement in both the state and independent sectors.

-Andrew is Chair of our Curriculum and Standards Committee
+Andrew serves as Chair of the Curriculum and Standards Committee.

 Rev'd Canon Dr Catherine Okoronkwo